nextgis/docs_ngcom/source/create.rst

    :align: center
    :width: 16cm

-   "Please confirm your E-mail" window.
+   "Please confirm your E-mail" window

 Don't close this window.
 Check your email, you should receive a letter with an account confirmation link.
 In case you don't receive this letter in 10-15 minutes, click "Send the email again" link in the "Please confirm your E-mail" window (see :numref:`confirm_email_pic`).
 In case you made an error during sign-up, you can also change your email address using this window.